Northwestern University Leadership Education Advancement Program

 Program Schedule

-The program will meet approximately once per month between September 2022 and April 2023.
-Each session is four-to-five hours (a half-day), except for Sessions II and VIII, which will be full-day retreats.
+The program will meet approximately once per month between September 2024 and May 2025.
+Each session is four-to-five hours (a half-day), except for Sessions II and IX, which will be full-day retreats.
 Participants should also expect to spend approximately four hours monthly preparing for sessions.

 Session I